 How about lessons for adults?
 Not group lessons, but you may contact the office to arrange private lessons with an instructor.

 Do you offer swimming lessons for babies?
-Not currently be we are considering it.
+No.

 I want to work at the pool, are you hiring and how do I get a job?
 Employment at the pool is very competitive and we usually make our staffing decisions very early.
 It is not uncommon for individuals to start the application process a year in advance.
 Please visit this link for 2020 application information.